hyosung11/Launch-School/journal.md

 14:25 Finally got 'Stringy Strings' solution to work.
 Little things that I need to pay attention to better.

 14:35 Reviewed the LS solution to 'Stringy Strings'.
 I'm hungry now.
 Time to grab a snack.

+14:56 Before study session with Laurent.

+15:32 Going through Mochi cards that Laurent made.
+The six falsy values are 0FUNN'' - 0, false, NaN, Null and empty string.
+The red highlighting stopped.

+16:19 Back from break pulling weeds in the backyard and got bit multiple times by mosquitoes.
+Ugh.

+17:02 Good to take the breaks today.
+I opened up the Productivity Planner and think I will use it going forward despite doing the Daily Scrum Questions.
+Taking a break to make dinner now.
+I'll return to the rest of the Rock Paper Scissors assignment after dinner.